learn-co-curriculum/dsc-m1tf/README.md

 This steps are layed out in more detail in this GitHub [repo](https://github.com/learn-co-curriculum/dsc-data-science-env-config).

-13. Clone the the [dsc-m1tf repo](https://github.com/learn-co-curriculum/dsc-m1tf) and cd to this repo.
+13. Clone the this [dsc-m1tf repo](https://github.com/learn-co-curriculum/dsc-m1tf) and cd into this repo.
-14. Create the conda environment by running the following in the Terminal, which takes a litle while since we're downloading all of the packages that we need.
-Most importantly for getting TensorFlow to work on the M1/M2 chip, within the **yaml** file, under *Channel* we have `apple`, under *Dependencies* we have `tensorflow-deps`, and under *pip* we have `ternsorflow-macos` and `tensorflow-metal`.
+14. Create the conda environment by running the following in the Terminal, which takes a litle while since you are downloading all of the packages that you need.
+Most importantly for getting TensorFlow to work on the M1/M2 chip, within the **yaml** file, under *Channel* you have `apple`, under *Dependencies* you have `tensorflow-deps`, and under *pip* you have `ternsorflow-macos` and `tensorflow-metal`.
 ```
 conda env create --name learn-env-m1tf -f mac_environment.yml
 ```
       *N.B.*: I had to downgrade the versions of `tensorflow-macos` and `tensorflow-metal`, viz. to 2.9 and 0.5.0, respectively, to get `model.fit()` to work correctly.
 Also, in the above GitHub link this is now called `mac_environment_tf.yml`.
-15.  *Sanity check.* To confirm that this worked, run `conda activate learn-env` back in "(base)".
-You should see that you change from "(base)" to "(learn-env)" and then verify by running `conda info --envs`; an asterisk next to learn-env confirms that this worked.
+15.  *Sanity check.* To confirm that this worked, run `conda activate learn-env-m1tf` back in "(base)".
+You should see that you change from "(base)" to "(learn-env-m1tf)" and then verify by running `conda info --envs`; an asterisk next to learn-env-m1tf confirms that this worked.
 16. Now set-up default environment.
 See the repo for `bash`, here it is for `zsh`
 ```
 echo "conda activate learn-env" >> ~/.zshrc
 source ~/.zshrc
 ```
-16. We now need to register the environment so that learn-env shows up as a kernel when we run jupyter
+16. You now need to register the environment so that learn-env-m1tf shows up as a kernel when we run jupyter
 ```
-conda activate learn-env
+conda activate learn-env-m1tf
-python -m ipykernel install --user --name learn-env --display-name "Python (learn-env)"
+python -m ipykernel install --user --name learn-env --display-name "Python (learn-env-m1tf)"
 ```